nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - **Parameter**: Parameters are like fields in a form you are required to fill up.
 They include details you would include about the doctor/patient.
 - **Command**: An input from the user that tells Docedex to perform an action (ie. add a doctor).
-- **GUI**: Graphical User Interface (GUI) represents the visual display of Docedex that users can see
+- **GUI**: Graphical User Interface (GUI) represents the visual display of Docedex that users can see.
-- **GUI component**: A subsection of the Graphical User Interface
+- **GUI component**: A subsection of the Graphical User Interface.
+- **CLI**: Command Line Interface (CLI) represents a text-based user interface to interact with the application.
 - **Doctors List**: A scrollable GUI component that displays a list of doctors.
   Each doctor in the doctors list is encapsulated within a doctor card.
 - **Doctor Card**: A small rectangular GUI component that displays key information about